ESA Contact Number – 0843 515 9427

 An applicant will first need to contact a representative via the ESA Contact Number.
 He or she will then need to answer some basic medical questions and it is common to have a medical assessment scheduled to determine the extent of a specific debilitating or physically limiting condition.
 This medical test will be weighed carefully against other factors such as the level of capability for work, the determination that the claimant is not receiving income support or Jobseeker’s allowance and are not entitled to any form of statutory sick pay.
 If these and other conditions are met, the claimant is given what it known as a work capability assessment.

-There are some materials which the claimant will need to have readily available before presenting a new claim or calling the ESA Contact Number.
-Such information can include but is not limited to a medical certificate, a National Insurance number, the address and phone number of the claimant’s present general practitioner and bank account details.
+There are some documents and personal information the claimant will need to have readily available before presenting a new claim or calling the ESA Contact Number.
+This information can include but is not limited to a medical certificate, a National Insurance number, the address and phone number of the claimant’s present general practitioner and bank account details.
 Further documentation may need to be furnished upon request.

 Once approved from the initial medical assessment, an individual will receive benefits for a period of thirteen weeks, you can call the ESA Contact Number at any time to ask for an update on your case.
 This interim period is known as the assessment phase.
 It is during this time when it will be determined whether a claimant is sufficiently ill to qualify for further ESA benefits.
 These evaluations will take place face-to-face and will cover two main areas.